 - The IFCMA is undertaking several pilot studies to gain practical experience and draw lessons on how to approach the stocktake and effectiveness estimates in ways that can be scaled up to a broader set of IFCMA members.
-Two pilot studies were launched with Chile and Switzerland in the final quarter of 2023.
-Two additional pilots will be launched by the end of the first quarter of 2024 with an additional one to two pilots to be initiated subsequently. - Delegates are simultaneously advancing work on specific methodological issues, including: - Developing the data structure for the database, to ensure it strikes a balance between granularity and scalability, and is aligned with UNFCCC reporting processes. - Developing a mapping methodology, to identify the share of emissions individual policy instruments cover. - Advancing scenario designs for the IFCMA's modelling work to estimate impacts on emissions and exploring ways to link sector-level and economy-wide models.
+Two pilot studies were launched with Chile and Switzerland in the final quarter of 2023; a pilot study of Nigeria was formally initiated this month (April 2024).
+The remaining two to three pilot studies will be launched in the coming months. - Delegates are simultaneously advancing work on specific methodological issues, including: - Developing the data structure for the database, to ensure it strikes a balance between granularity and scalability and is aligned with UNFCCC reporting processes. - Developing a mapping methodology, to identify the share of emissions individual policy instruments cover. - Advancing scenario designs for the IFCMA's modelling work to estimate impacts on emissions and exploring ways to link sector-level and economy-wide models.